ChristianNguyendinh/umd-course-search/README.md

 Scrape scripts for gathering data work, but need to be cleaned up.

 ### TODO:
-- finish converting src to typescript
-- convert tests to typescript
 - linter
 - code coverage
 - logger